sckott/rforcats/index.md

 ```

-Notice how the output of the above converted the 5 to a character type with quotes around the `5` to make it `"5"`.
+Notice how the output of the above converted the 5 to a character type with quotes around the `5` to make it `"5"`, i.e., or an object of type _character_.
 But we can happily make a vector of the same type of information, like